romanzdk/tech-demo-python-packaging/README.md

  - `03b_i18n_hatch` - Similar to the previous example `03a_i18n_setuptools`
    but using `hatch` as build backend.
  - `04_user_and_as_root` - Run the application as regular user and "as root".
- - `05_two_import_packages` - Offer a command line and graphical interface to demonstrate two Import Packages in one Distripution package.
+ - `05_two_import_packages` - Demonstrate two Import Packages in one Distripution package and other naming issues.

 Please feel free to open issues.